-SECTION CURRENT LAW EXECUTIVE RECOMMENDATION HOUSE SENATE SENATE REVISED Sec.
-11m Cash-Flow Borrowing Appropriates \$11,400,000 SAF for FY 2020-21 to pay for costs associated with cash-flow borrowing related to the SAF.
-Supplemental Request 2021-6 reduces appropriation to \$8,700,000 SAF for FY 2020-21.
-FY 2020-21 supplemental not included.
-Concurs with Executive to appropriate \$8,700,000 SAF for FY 2020-21.
-Concurs with Executive to appropriate \$8,700,000 SAF for FY 2020-21.
-Appropriates \$9,500,000 SAF for FY 2021-22.
-Concurs with Executive to appropriate \$9,500,000 SAF for FY 2021-22.
-Concurs with Executive to appropriate \$9,500,000 SAF for FY 2021-22.
-Concurs with Executive to appropriate \$9,500,000 SAF for FY 2021-22.
+SECTION CURRENT LAW EXECUTIVE RECOMMENDATION SUBCOMMITTEE SENATE CONFERENCE Sec.
+11s Flint Emergency Declaration (cont.)
+(7) In addition to (1), appropriates \$5,000,000 in state restricted contingency funds, not available for expenditure until transferred by the legislature.
+(7) (8) Maintains \$5,000,000 in contingency fund authorization.
+(7) Concurs with Executive.
 Sec.
-11n CRRSA Act Federal Funds Authorization NEW as of 2021 PA 3 Appropriates \$125,658,900 Governor's Emergency Education Relief (GEER) Fund and \$1,650,759,800 Elementary and Secondary School Emergency Relief (ESSER) II Fund under the Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act for FY 2020-21.
+11n CRRSA Act Federal Funds Authorization NEW as of 2021 PA 3 Appropriates \$125,658,900 Governor's Emergency Education Relief (GEER) Fund and \$1,650,759,800 Elementary and Secondary School Emergency Relief (ESSER) Fund under the Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act for FY 2020-21.
 The funds are allocated under Secs.
 11r, 23b, 23c, 23e, and 104a.
 N/A Does not provide an appropriation for FY 2021-22 but does not repeal.
-Does not provide an appropriation for FY 2021-22 but does not repeal.
-Revises appropriation to \$115,658,900 GEER Fund and \$1,656,308,300 ESSER II Fund for FY 2020-21.
-Also appropriates \$3,712,213,800 ESSER III Fund and \$93,023,000 Emergency Assistance to Nonpublic Schools (EANS) funds under the American Rescue Plan (ARP) Act for FY 2020- 21.
-Appropriates \$357,000,000 Coronavirus State Fiscal Recovery Fund under the ARP Act for FY 2021-22.
-The funds are allocated under Secs.
-11r, 11t, 31z, 32d, 34a, 67b, and 104a.
 Sec.
-11r ESSER Fund and Per-Pupil Equalization NEW as of 2021 PA 3 (1) Allocates \$1,493,410,500 ESSER II Fund from Sec.
+11r ESSER Fund and Per-Pupil Equalization NEW as of 2021 PA 3 (1) Allocates \$1,493,410,500 ESSER Fund from Sec.
 11n and appropriates \$136,000,000 SAF for FY 2020-21.
+(2) From the ESSER Fund under sub (1), allocates \$650,000,000 for formula subgrants to districts required by the CRRSA Act to be distributed based on districts' Title I, Part A allocations.
 N/A Does not provide an appropriation for FY 2021-22 but does not repeal.
-Does not provide an appropriation for FY 2021-22 but does not repeal.
-Concurs with House and Senate.

-SECTION CURRENT LAW EXECUTIVE RECOMMENDATION HOUSE SENATE SENATE REVISED Sec.
+Sec.
 11r ESSER Fund and Per-Pupil Equalization (cont.)
-NEW as of (2) From the ESSER II Fund under sub (1), allocates \$650,000,000 for formula subgrants to districts required by the CRRSA Act to be distributed based on 2021 PA 3 districts' Title I, Part A allocations.
-(3) From the ESSER II Fund under sub (1), allocates \$840,677,500 for the remainder of formula subgrants to districts.
+NEW as of 2021 PA 3 (3) From the ESSER Fund under sub (1), allocates \$840,677,500 for the remainder of formula subgrants to districts.
 This funding is contingent on 2021 HB 4049 enactment; since the governor vetoed HB 4049, this allocation will not be distributed.
-(4) From the SAF under sub (1), allocates \$136,000,000 for districts for which the total ESSER II formula subgrant is less than \$450 per pupil.
-Payments are equal to the district's pupil membership multiplied by the difference between \$450 and the district's ESSER II formula payment per pupil (including in this calculation the funds that would have been distributed under sub (3)).
-Requires a district receiving funds under this subsection to offer 20 hours of in-person instruction per week to all students by March 22, 2021; requires
+(4) From the SAF under sub (1), allocates SECTION CURRENT LAW EXECUTIVE RECOMMENDATION SUBCOMMITTEE SENATE CONFERENCE \$136,000,000 for districts for which the total ESSER formula subgrant is less than \$450 per pupil.
+Payments are equal to the district's pupil membership multiplied by the difference between \$450 and the district's ESSER formula payment per pupil (including in this calculation the funds that would have been distributed under sub (3)).
+Requires a district receiving funds under this subsection to offer 20 hours of in-person instruction per week to all students by March 22, 2021; requires confirmation of this requirement at monthly school board meetings.
+ESSER Fund and Per-Pupil Equalization (cont.) under sub (1), allocates \$840,677,500 for the remainder of formula subgrants to districts.
+This funding is contingent on 2021 HB 4049 enactment; since the governor vetoed HB 4049, this allocation will not be distributed.
+(4) From the SAF under sub (1), allocates \$136,000,000 for districts for which the total ESSER formula subgrant is less than \$450 per pupil.
+Payments are equal to the district's pupil membership multiplied by the difference between \$450 and the district's ESSER formula payment per pupil (including in this calculation the funds that would have been distributed under sub (3)).
+Requires a district receiving funds under this subsection to offer 20 hours of in-person instruction per week to all students by March 22, 2021; requires confirmation of this requirement at monthly